OJB-Quantum/QC-Hardware-How-To/README.md

           ├─ Rare-earth–doped solid-state memories → CRYOGENICS (few kelvin).
           └─ Warm-vapor (alkali) memories → ROOM TEMPERATURE, with bandwidth/noise trade-offs.
 ```

+> Note: Integrating superconducting detectors on the chip is a sufficient reason to put the whole chip under cryogenic conditions, but it is not the only one; cryogenic sources/ memories, loss-minimizing co-location, hybrid architectures can lead to the same design choice.
+If none of those are on-chip, the processor itself normally runs just fine at room temperature.

 ---